wolflu05/inventree-bulk-plugin/README.md

 1. Make sure you allow the use of the url integration and app integration (see [Why does this plugin needs the app mixin?](#why-does-this-plugin-needs-the-app-mixin))

-2. Goto Settings > Plugins > Install Plugin, set `inventree-bulk-plugin` as package name and `git+https://github.com/wolflu05/inventree-bulk-plugin` as source URL.
+2. Goto Settings > Plugins > Install Plugin, enter `inventree-bulk-plugin` as package name.
 Enable the confirm switch and click submit.

 3. Restart your server and activate the plugin.